Analysis | Trump’s lawsuit against Clinton and 47 others is a predictable mess

 But Trump’s legal team can’t shoot straight.

 Before it even gets to the opening sentiments quoted above, the lawsuit stumbles through multiple typos.
-It announces it is suing 10 anonymous people whose names might be “fictious.”
-(The word is misspelled three more times before the 108-page lawsuit is finished.)
+It repeatedly refers, including on the first page, to 10 anonymous people whose names might be “fictious.”
+(That spelling of fictitious is archaic, but the suit repeatedly uses “fictitious” when referring to unknown corporations.)
+It sues the law firm “Perkins Coie, LLC,” when Perkins Coie is an LLP.
 The lawsuit also sues “Phillipe Reines” rather than Clinton adviser Philippe Reines.
-It is at least the fourth lawsuit filed by Trump and his allies which features a misspelling on the very first page.
+It is at least the fourth lawsuit filed by Trump and his allies which features misspellings on the very first page.

-(In fairness, I have misspelled Reines’s name before; I am not, however, suing him in a court of law.)
+(In fairness, I have misspelled Reines’s name before; I was not, however, suing him in a court of law.)

 By Page 4, the lawsuit asserts that, upon learning there was no back-channel between the Trump campaign and a Russian bank, “the Defendants resorted to truly subversive measures — hacking servers at Trump Tower, Trump’s private apartment, and, most alarmingly, the White House.”